 Meet the Street Child team

 Originally from the UK, Street Child US CEO Anna Bowden now lives in Berkeley, California.
-Previously Head of Fundraising for Ronald McDonald House Charities in the UK, she has also worked as a communications and development specialist for both UK and US nonprofit organizations, and as a journalist for national UK media.
-She is looking forward to creating valuable partnerships with individuals and organizations who also feel passionately about making education accessible to the world’s most vulnerable children. www.linkedin.com/in/bowdenanna
+Former Head of Fundraising for Ronald McDonald House Charities in the UK, she has also worked as a communications and development specialist for both UK and US nonprofit organizations, and as a journalist for national UK media.
+She feels passionately about making education accessible to the world’s most vulnerable children, and launched Street Child US as a start-up in 2015. www.linkedin.com/in/bowdenanna

 Sebastian is a first-generation American (with roots in the Netherlands), who was born and raised in California and studied industrial engineering, economics, and global poverty at Berkeley.
 For almost a decade, he has advised global executive clients in the nonprofit, government, and private sectors on the strategic and operational issues facing their very large organizations.
 One of his favorite clients was a development organization based in London with operations in Ethiopia, Nigeria, and Rwanda.
 Sebastian aims to use his skill set to help scale Street Child further to enable even more impact. www.linkedin.com/in/sebastianvollering